 Why does this matter?

 It’s important to realize that no two cancers are alike because they are treated differently.
 Some forms of cancer have more treatment options.
 Some of these options have been better researched because there are more research dollars being directed at certain cancers than others.
-Melanoma, the cancer that metastasized to Carter’s brain, was treatable with a new immunotherapy.
+Melanoma, cancer that metastasized to Carter’s brain, was treatable with a new immunotherapy.
 Glioblastoma, the form of cancer McCain suffered from, doesn’t respond to immunotherapy, and is extremely difficult to treat, especially when advanced.

 Some cancers are curable, even at stage IV.

 Different cancers have different staging systems.
 Even when a system sounds the same (for example, “stage I, II, III, or IV”) the stages don’t necessarily mean the same thing.
-Lymphoma is a cancer that can be cured, even at stage IV.
+Lymphoma is a form of cancer that can be cured, even at stage IV.

 “Stage III-IV lymphomas are common, still very treatable, and often curable, depending on the NHL subtype.
-Stage III and stage IV are now considered a single category because they have the same treatment and prognosis.”
+Stage III and stage IV [lymphoma] are now considered a single category because they have the same treatment and prognosis.”

-When someone has seen or experienced remission and even a cure of one of these “curable” cancers, it can be difficult to understand the devastation someone feels when they are told their cancer is “incurable.”
+When someone has seen or experienced remission and even a cure for one of these “curable” cancers, it can be difficult to understand the devastation someone feels when they are told their cancer is “incurable.”

 No two cancers are alike because of mutations